Create a club shop in Switzerland: sell merch, tickets and courses online

 Yes (Dashboard, CSV export)

-No (manually via chat)
+No (manual via chat)

 Form fields (name, size etc.)